 Located in the Jura in Franche-Comté, the Jura vineyards represent a wine region in eastern France.
-It extends over the Revermont region (or Bon-Pays or the Vineyard) and occupies a north-south strip about 80 kilometers long and 5 kilometers wide.
+It extends over the Revermont region (or Bon-Pays or the Vineyard) and occupies a north-south strip about 80 kilometres long and 5 kilometres wide.
 It covers the departments of Haute-Saône, Doubs and Jura between the towns of Salins-les-Bains in the north and Saint-Amour in the south, in a discontinuous manner.
-The Revermont is located in the center of the Jura mountains on the edges of the chain between the Bresse plain to the west and the first Jura plateau to the east.
+The Revermont is located in the centre of the Jura mountains on the edges of the chain between the Bresse plain to the west and the first Jura plateau to the east.

 It can be said that nature is generous which has allowed its rich terroir to produce wines with aromas so typical and unmatched by any other wine in the world.
 Obviously, this could not have been prepared on its own without the know-how of the Jura winegrowers and their ingenuity in adapting to the climate over generations.